kubeflow/kubeflow/kubeflow/nvidia-inference-server/README.md

 ## Enable CUDA on the GPU Nodes

-You need to explicitly install CUDA driver onto the GPU nodes.
+You need to explicitly install the CUDA driver onto the GPU nodes.
 There is a daemonset that can do this for you.

 ```shell
 $ kubectl apply -f https://raw.githubusercontent.com/GoogleCloudPlatform/container-engine-accelerators/stable/nvidia-driver-installer/cos/daemonset-preloaded.yaml
 ```

-## NVIDIA Inference Server Image
+## TensorRT Inference Server Image

-The docker image for the NVIDIA Inference Server is available on the [NVIDIA GPU Cloud](https://ngc.nvidia.com).
+The docker image for the TensorRT Inference Server is available on the [NVIDIA GPU Cloud](https://ngc.nvidia.com).
 Below you will add a Kubernetes secret to allow you to pull this image.
 As initialization you must first register at NVIDIA GPU Cloud and follow the directions to obtain your API key.
-You can confirm the key is correct by attempting to login to the registry and checking that you can pull the inference server image.
+You can confirm the key is correct by attempting to login to the registry and checking that you can pull the TRTIS image.
 See [Pull an Image from a Private Registry](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry) for more information about using a private registry.